 New surgical technics were developed to surgically treat the animals.
-These vets got their several papers published in several international journals and Kanpur zoo became the first zoo in India to receive ISO 14001:2004 to “conserve, breed and provide the alternate home for the fauna of national importance”.
+These vets got their several papers published in several international journals.
+Kanpur zoo became the first zoo in India to receive ISO 14001:2004 to “conserve, breed and provide the alternate home for the fauna of national importance”.

 Apart from above, another feather has been put in their caps by coining a new English word ‘WILDOMESTIC’ for the wild animals in captivity.
-This has been widely recognized and accepted by wild lifers and print and electronic media and it has been recommended by all for inclusion in several dictionaries such as Oxford and chambers few to name.
+This has been widely recognized and accepted by wild lifers and print and electronic media.
+It has been recommended by all for inclusion in several dictionaries such as Oxford and chambers few to name.